-The Company plans to continue to fund its losses from operations through cash, cash equivalents and investments on hand, as well as through future equity offerings, debt financings, other third party funding, and potential licensing or collaboration arrangements, including equity financing through the common stock purchase agreement the Company entered into with Aspire Capital Fund, LLC. in March 2017 for the purchase of up to \$21.0 million of the Company's stock over a 30 month period.
+The Company plans to continue to fund its losses from operations through cash, cash equivalents, and investments on hand, as well as through future equity offerings, debt financings, other third party funding, and potential licensing or collaboration arrangements, including equity financing through the common stock purchase agreement the Company entered into with Aspire Capital Fund, LLC in March 2017 for the purchase of up to \$21.0 million of the Company's common stock over a 30 month period and/or the Capital on DemandTM Sales Agreement (the Sales Agreement) the Company entered into with JonesTrading Institutional Services LLC (JonesTrading) in September 2018, as amended in February 2019, pursuant to which the Company could sell, at its option, up to an aggregate of \$8.0 million of the Company's common stock, all of which remains available for sale.
 There can be no assurance that additional funds will be available when needed from any source or, if available, will be available on terms that are acceptable to the Company.
-Even if the Company raises additional capital, it may also be required to modify, delay or abandon some of its plans which could have a material adverse effect on the Company's business, operating results and financial condition and the Company's ability to achieve its intended business objectives.
-Any of these actions could materially harm the Company's business, results of operations and future prospects.
+Even if the Company's business, operating results and financial condition, and the Company's ability to achieve its intended business objectives.
+Any of these actions could materially harm the Company's business, results of operations, and future prospects.